direktiv/direktiv/ui/README.md

 - `yarn run e2e:ui` runs all Playwright e2e tests in ui mode
 - `yarn run preview` locally preview the production build (requires you to run `yarn build` first)

+# Customize Logos

+The direktiv logos are located in the folder `public/assets/logo`.
+Your browser will look for the logos in `/assets/logo` when running the app.

+You can overwrite the files in this folder or mount a folder with your own logos under this path in your web server.

 # Recommended Development Environment

 ## Visual Studio Code Users